mjbeswick/tacit-dom/README.md

 - **⚡ Optimized Bundles**: Multiple formats (ESM, UMD, CJS) with Rollup
 - **🎯 Tree-shaking**: Individual modules for optimal bundling

+## 🚀 Why Reactive-DOM?

+### Signals vs React Hooks

+**Signals are fundamentally better than React hooks because:**

+- **🎯 Granular Updates**: Signals update only the specific DOM elements that depend on them, not entire components
+- **⚡ No Re-renders**: Unlike React's component re-rendering, signals update the DOM directly without virtual DOM overhead
+- **🧠 Automatic Dependency Tracking**: Signals automatically track dependencies without manual dependency arrays
+- **🔧 Simpler Mental Model**: No need to understand hooks rules, dependency arrays, or component lifecycle
+- **📦 Smaller Bundle**: No virtual DOM, reconciliation, or complex state management overhead
+- **🎨 Better Performance**: Direct DOM updates are faster than React's render cycle

+### Pure TypeScript vs JSX

+**Pure TypeScript is better than JSX because:**

+- **🔒 Type Safety**: Full TypeScript support with compile-time type checking
+- **🧹 No Build Step**: No need for JSX transformation or Babel configuration
+- **📦 Smaller Bundle**: No JSX runtime or transformation overhead
+- **🎯 Better IDE Support**: Full IntelliSense, autocomplete, and refactoring support
+- **🔧 Simpler Tooling**: No need for JSX plugins, Babel, or special build configurations
+- **📚 Familiar Syntax**: Uses standard JavaScript/TypeScript function calls
+- **🎨 More Flexible**: Easier to compose, transform, and manipulate programmatically
+- **✍️ Less Code**: More concise and easier to write without verbose JSX syntax
+- **🚫 No XML Recreation**: JSX is just trying to recreate XML in TypeScript, which has no advantages aside from looking like HTML, but is less efficient

 ## 📦 Installation

 ```bash